-Are you thinking of buying a V8 cordless vacuum but aren't sure which one?
-In this Dyson V8 Absolute Vs. Animal article, we pit the two popular vacs against each other to help you make the right choice.
+Thinking of buying a V8 cordless vacuum but not sure which to get?
+In this Dyson V8 Absolute Vs Animal article, we pit the two popular vacs against each other to help you make the right choice.

 One of the most common questions we get at Spotless Vacuum is “which Dyson cordless should I buy?“

-For this reason, we've made it our mission to untangle the different features, floor heads and tools of each Dyson vacuum.
-We've already done an in-depth comparison of the V6 models, and also compared the V6 to the V8 and V7 to the V8.
-Now it's time to compare the top-of-the-range Dyson V8 Absolute and Animal models.
+For this reason, we’ve made it our mission to untangle the different features, floor heads and tools of each Dyson vacuum.
+We’ve already done an in-depth comparison of the V6 models, and also compared the V7 to the V8.
+Now it’s time to compare the Dyson V8 Absolute and Animal.

 What’s the Same?